unixtech/unixtech.github.io/content/blog/Unix/pf.md

 Summary: Securing your environment via `PF`

 ## FreeBSD and OpenBSD
-PF (Packet filter) is default firewall for OpenBSD and included in other OSes like [FreeBSD](http://www.freebsd.org) and [Apple](http://www.apple.com "Apple") IOS operating systems.
+PF (Packet filter) is default firewall for OpenBSD and included in other OS's like [FreeBSD](http://www.freebsd.org) and [Apple](http://www.apple.com "Apple") IOS operating systems.
 Many other "Commercial firewall" appliances are inspired by PF.

 ##History of PF